fhali2001/Project-3/README.md

 # Project-3
 ## Project Overview
 This is a data visualization project that focuses on the impact of tourism on top travel destinations in the world in terms of their gross domestic product (GDP).
-The study will focus on analyzing the historical trends of these top ten tourism destinations as of 2023.
+The study will focus on analyzing the trends of these tourism destinations during the time period between 2008 and 2021.

-We collected data from the UNWTO and World Bank websites, cleaned the data in Python and stored it in a SQL database.
-Using Pandas and SQLAlchemy, we extracted and organized the data.
-Finally, we used JavaScript to design visualizations that include interactive elements such as a dropdown menu with several selected nations.
+We collected data from the World Bank website, cleaned the data with Pandas, and stored it in a SQL database.
+We then used JavaScript to design visualizations that include interactive elements such as a dropdown menu with all available nations.

 ## Files
 The webpage is stored under index.html.